Holidays Calendar for May 16, 2018

 • 1830 Died: Joseph Fourier, French mathematician and physicist who is best known for his investigation of Fourier series.
 He is credited with the discovery of the greenhouse effect.

 • 1818 Died: Matthew Lewis, English novelist and playwright.
-His best known work is Gothic novel The Monk: A Romance, first published in 1796.
+His best known work is the Gothic novel The Monk: A Romance, first published in 1796.

 • 1770 14-year-old Marie Antoinette of Austria married 15-year-old Louis-Auguste, Dauphin of France, who would later become King Louis XVI.